Dark photon effect on the rare kaon decay $K_L \rightarrow \pi^0 \nu {\bar \nu}$

 Possible anomalies between experiments and the SM predictions have been investigated in many new physics models~\cite{Fuyuto:2014cya, Davoudiasl:2012ag, deMelo:2021ers, Egana-Ugrinovic:2019wzj, Goudzovski:2022vbt}.

 A light dark photon may be expected to yield a significant contribution to branching ratios such as these because of enhancement from the propagator, compared with the $Z$ boson.
 Moreover, for an ultralight dark photon $A_D$, it is possible that the two-body decay $K\rightarrow \pi A_D$ will occur, followed by visible or invisible decays of $A_D$~\cite{Davoudiasl:2012ag, Davoudiasl:2014kua}.
 Recently, a light dark photon was introduced, either on-shell or off-shell, to improve the agreement of the branching ratios between the SM predictions and the experimental measurements for a bunch of rare $B$ decays~\cite{Datta:2022zng}, with three parameters, the mass $m_{Z_D}$, and two independent mixing parameters $(\epsilon,\epsilon_Z)$.
 However, the best fit results required an unrealistically large value of the mixing parameter $\delta$~\cite{Davoudiasl:2012ag}.

-Here, we revisit the rare kaon decays within the dark photon framework, focusing on the $K_L \rightarrow \pi^0 \nu {\bar \nu}$ channel in order to avoid the complexity arising from the charm quark contribution in the $K^+$ channel.
+Here, we perform a quantitative analysis of the rare kaon decays within the dark photon framework, focusing on the $K_L \rightarrow \pi^0 \nu {\bar \nu}$ channel in order to avoid the complexity arising from the charm quark contribution in the $K^+$ channel.
 All the couplings of the dark photon to the SM particles are explicitly dependent on just two parameters, the dark photon mass, $m_{A_D}$, and the mixing parameter, $\epsilon$.
-We also explore the sensitivity of its branching ratio to the dark photon parmameters.
+We also explore the sensitivity of its branching ratio to the dark photon parameters.

 In Sec.~\ref{sec:SM}, we briefly review the rare kaon decays in the Standard Model.
 We derive the couplings of the physical $Z$ and the dark photon in Sec.~\ref{sec:Weak-couplings} and~~\ref{sec:Dark-couplings}, and the correction to the branching ratio in Sec.~\ref{sec:br}.
 We present our numerical results in Sec.~\ref{sec:results}.
 Finally, we summarize our analysis in Sec.~\ref{sec:conclusion}.